chrplr/programming-psychology-experiments/docs/software-installation.md

 ## Praat speech editor

-Download and install the speech editor *Praat* from <https://www.fon.hum.uva.nl/praat/>
+Download the speech editor *Praat* from <https://www.fon.hum.uva.nl/praat/>.

+If you are a Windows user, you must extract the program (`praat.exe`) from the zip file.
+When you click on its icon to launch Praat, Windows Defender may warn you that it is threat.
+Do not worry and run it anayway.

 ## Git